 - Senior Year: Candidates apply for the MAE program during the final undergraduate semester (all admission standards apply).
 They must take two specific education courses their last semester.

 - Summer/Fall of Fifth Year: During the summer term after completing the Bachelor of Science in Biology, candidates take six to nine credit hours of MAE courses.
 Student teaching takes place the fall semester, after completing the Bachelor of Science in Biology, in the MAE program.

 - Spring/Summer of Fifth Year: Upon successful completion of the student teaching semester, the Cumberland University Teacher Licensure officer can submit the candidate’s application for initial state licensure.
 Candidates then complete the remaining credit hours in the MAE, which may be completed by the end of the following summer.

-Cumberland students who enroll in this option must meet the requirements of the two Teacher Education Program (TEP I & II) interviews as an education major would, which include among other things background checks and Praxis exams (see School of Education & Public Service website for details).
+Cumberland students who enroll in this option must meet the requirements of the two Teacher Education Program (TEP I & II) interviews as an education major would, which include among other things background checks and Praxis exams (see School of Humanities, Education and Arts website for details).